The inverted yield curve is a graph that shows that younger treasury bond yields are yielding more interest than older ones.

 What should you do when an inverted yield curve happens?

-Whenever it comes to recessions, depressions, the Browns never making the playoffs, or any other outside force on your life, always remember one thing:
+Whenever it comes to recessions, depressions, random Facebook friends asking you to join their MLM schemes, or any other outside negative force on your life, always remember one thing:

-To help you with that, we want to offer you something: The Ultimate Guide to Personal Finance.
+To help you automate your savings and build a fund to protect you against the inverted yield curve, we want to offer you something: The Ultimate Guide to Personal Finance.

 - Master your 401k: Take advantage of free money offered to you by your company … and get rich while doing it.